-Any monies left at the end of the Plan Year will be forfeited, except for amounts that can be carried over into the next Plan Year for the Health Flexible Spending Account or, except for amounts contributed to your Health Savings Account.
+Any monies left at the end of the Plan Year will be forfeited, except for \$500 that can be carried over into the next Plan Year.
 Obviously, qualifying expenses that you incur late in the Plan Year for which you seek reimbursement after the end of such Plan Year will be paid first before any amount is forfeited.
 For the Health Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.
 For the Dependent Care Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.
 Because it is possible that you might forfeit amounts in the Plan if you do not fully use the contributions that have been made, it is important that you decide how much to place in each account carefully and conservatively.
 Remember, you must decide which benefits you want to contribute to and how much to place in each account before the Plan Year begins.
 You want to be as certain as you can that the amount you decide to place in each account will be used up entirely.